reidmorrison/rocketjob/docs/guide.md

 on the individual slices at the same time.
 Slices take a large and unwieldy job and break it up into _bite-size_ pieces that can be processed a slice at a time by the workers.

-Since batch jobs consists of lots of smaller slices the job can be paused, resumed, or even aborted as a whole.
+Since batch jobs consist of lots of smaller slices the job can be paused, resumed, or even aborted as a whole.
 If there are any failed slices when the job finishes, they can all be retried by retrying the job itself.

-For example, using the default `slice_size` of 100, if a file contains 1,000,000 lines then the job will contain 10,000 slices.
+For example, using the default `slice_size` of 100, and the uploaded file contains 1,000,000 lines, then the job will contain 10,000 slices.

+Slices are made up of records, 100 by default, each record usually refers to a line or row in a file, but is any valid BSON object for which work is to be performed.

-A running batch Job will be interrupted if a new job with a higher priority is queued for processing.
+A running batch job will be interrupted if a new job with a higher priority is queued for processing.
 This allows low priority jobs to use all available resources until a higher priority job arrives, and then to resume processing once the higher priority job is complete.